little-scale/cosmic_ray_osc/README.md

 # cosmic_ray_osc
-Cosmic Ray Detector OSC Output for ESP32-S3 using a device from https://cosmicray.com.au/ built by Robert
+Cosmic Ray Detector OSC Output for ESP32-S3 using a device from https://cosmicray.com.au/ built by Robert Hart

 Change network details and target IP address for the OSC version